|Index|SAP Edge Integration Cell on SUSE

 You can now use the previously created files rootCA.key and rootCA.crt with the extension file to sign the CSR.
 The example below shows how to do that by passing the extension file (here called domain.ext):

-This creates a file called server.pem which is your certificate to be used for your application.
+This creates a file called server.pem, which is the certificate to be used for your application.

 Your domain.key is still encrypted at this point, but the application requires an unencrypted server key.
-To decrypt, run the given command which will create the server.key.
+To decrypt it, run the provided command, which will generate the server.key.

 Some applications (like Redis) require a full certificate chain to operate.
 To get a full certificate chain, link the generated file server.pem with the file rootCA.crt as follows:

-You should then have the files server.pem, server.key and chained.pem that can be used for your applications such as Redis or PostgresSQL.
+You should now have the files server.pem, server.key and chained.pem, which can be used for applications such as Redis or PostgresSQL.

 Note